swcarpentry/r-novice-gapminder/_episodes/03-seeking-help.md

 > > The `c()` function creates a vector, in which all elements are the
 > > same type.
 In the first case, the elements are numeric, in the
 > > second, they are characters, and in the third they are characters:
-> > the numeric values "coerced" to be characters.
+> > the numeric values are "coerced" to be characters.
 > {: .solution}
 {: .challenge}